LibrePhotos/librephotos/apps/docs/docs/installation/unraid.md

 Finally, you can access the UI by going to http://unraidip:3000

-First thing you'll want to do in the UI is go to the drop down menu located at the top right under avatar and select Admin Area.
+The first thing you'll want to do in the UI is go to the drop-down menu located at the top right under avatar and select Admin Area.

 You'll need to set your "Scan Directory" which should be /data.

-Go back to the drop down and select Settings.
+Go back to the drop-down and select Settings.
 Scroll to the bottom and select Scan photos from bottom left.
 You'll see some activity on your server as the photos are being processed.
 You can check on them by going to Photos on the top left of the UI and select recently added.
 ​

-You can also monitor progress from shell prompt by tailing this file:
+Furthermore, you can also monitor progress from shell prompt by tailing this file:

 ```bash
 tail -f librephotos_logs/ownphotos.log